Actor–observer asymmetry: Early Evidence

-Soon after the publication of the actor–observer hypothesis, numerous research studies tested its validity, most notably the first such test in 1973 by Nisbett et al. The authors found initial evidence for the hypothesis, and so did Storms,who also examined one possible explanation of the hypothesis: actors explain their behaviors because they attend to the situation (not to their own behaviors) whereas observers attend to the actor's behavior (not to the situation).
+Soon after the publication of the actor–observer hypothesis, numerous research studies tested its validity, most notably the first such test in 1973 by Nisbett et al. The authors found initial evidence for the hypothesis, and so did Storms, who also examined one possible explanation of the hypothesis: actors explain their behaviors because they attend to the situation (not to their own behaviors) whereas observers attend to the actor's behavior (not to the situation).
 Based largely on this initial supporting evidence, the confidence in the hypothesis became uniformly high.

 In the Nisbett et al. (1973) study, actor-observer asymmetry was tested by having participants select between two traits (such as energetic and relaxed), choosing which trait best matched the personality of the target, or if the trait that best matched them depended on the situation.
-They had participants chose between traits many times to see if participants mainly chose a specific trait or said it depended on the situation.
-Participants repeated the task saying what trait best matched for different people: their best friend, father, a famous news anchor, and themselves.
-The results showed that participants more frequently stated that the trait depended on the situation for themselves whereas for others' they often chose one trait that best described them.
-This provided evidence for actor-observer asymmetry because participants viewed other's personality traits as stable whereas their own as dependent on the situation.

 Functional neuroimaging studies have also demonstrated differential activation of brain regions when making self-focused vs. other-focused judgments.
 The medial prefrontal cortex (mPFC), left temporoparietal junction (TPJ), and posterior cingulate were involved in both self-related and other-related judgments.
 However, self-related judgments more often activated the ventral mPFC (vmPFC), left ventrolateral PFC, and left insula.
 In contrast, other-related judgments more frequently activated the dorsal mPFC (dmPFC), bilateral TPJ, and cuneus.
-These findings provide neurological depth to support the actor-observer asymmetry, with fundamentally different cognitive and neural processes involved in different types of attribution.
-Such work highlights how differential attribution is not only a cognitive bias but a biological one, too.